 –Detective Comics #841

 This issue is listed as Countdown 12, but an editor’s note on the first page tells us that this story takes place before Mad Hatter, Tweedle-Dee, and Tweedle-Dum are sent to the prison planet (which we’ll get to later).
-Not to mention, the epilogue of this tale takes place a month later and in it all three villains are shown languishing in Arkham.
+Not to mention, the epilogue of this tale takes place a month later and all three villains are shown languishing in Arkham in it.
 Thus, the main action of ‘tec #841 has to go right here.
 In this tale, Mad Hatter escapes from Arkham and assembles his “Wonderland Gang,” which comprises thugs dressed like Lewis Carroll characters, including the Tweedle-Dum, Tweedle-Dee, and the debuting Carpenter (Jenna Duffy).
 After interrogating Mr. ZZZ and Anthony Marchetti, Batman goes to an old amusement park where he discovers that Tweedle-Dum and Tweedle-Dee are really in charge of the gang.
 The Dark Knight easily takes down all the baddies.

 –The Brave & The Bold Vol. 3 #1-6 (“THE LORDS OF LUCK”)

 Countdown 45 to 37.
 The Rann-Thanagar War had a brief stoppage during Infinite Crisis, but the seemingly never-ending conflict has continued to drudge on.
 Our narrative begins when Hal Jordan discovers a corpse floating in space while, at the exact same time, an exact copy of the corpse shows up inside the Batcave.
 Batman and Hal Jordan soon realize that 64 identical corpses are scattered all over the globe.
 The Dark Knight demonstrates how if a wound is given to one of these men, the same wound appears on the other 63.
 Hence, when one was killed by a laser blast, the others all died the same way.
-What mostly concerns Bruce is the fact that one of these doppelgangers had infiltrated the Batcave and was spying on him!
+What mostly concerns Bruce is the fact that one of these doppelgängers had infiltrated the Batcave and was spying on him!
 Batman and Hal then follow up on their only clue, a playing card in the dead guy’s pocket, which leads them to the villainess/casino owner Roulette in Las Vegas.
 Batman saves Roulette from two aliens from the planet Ventura, who steal the Book of Destiny from her (as in Destiny of the Endless‘s book which tells the past, present, and future)!
 Hal teams-up with Supergirl and chases one of the Venturans back to their home planet.
 While they search for the Book of Destiny, Batman teams-up with Blue Beetle (Jaime Reyes) and goes after the other Venturan.
 In El Paso, Texas, the second Venturan uses the Haruspex (a weapon which “alters probability to maximize the odds of a kill”) to drop the temperature to -25 degrees before going into hiding.
 Batman and Beetle quickly find the alien trying to sell his weapon to a local gun-runner named La Dama, but before they can act, Epoch (The Lord of Time) shows up with The Fatal Five (a super-villain team from the 31st Century of Earth-Prime), trying to steal the Haruspex for himself.
 A battle erupts and in the chaos Epoch is injured and retreats to another time, stranding the Fatal Five in the 21st century of Earth-0.
 Concurrently, La Dama shoots both the cyborg Fatal Fiver Tharok and Batman with the Haruspex, which causes them to merge together into a literal half Batman-half Tharok being.
 In a panic, Beetle activates the Haruspex again, which sends Batman/Tharok and the Fatal Five hurtling forward to the 31st century of Earth-Prime!
 Meanwhile, at the other side of the universe in the 21st century of Earth-0, Supergirl teams-up with Lobo and they are pulled into Destiny’s realm.
 Destiny (!) speaks with Supergirl and Lobo and explains the importance of the Book and how the alien Lords of Luck originally pulled it out of his realm.
 Supergirl then meets up with Hal who has tracked the Book to Rann (which is in the middle of the Rann-Thanagar War).
 A crazed Rannian general named Mondrath now holds the Book.
 In the 31st century of Earth-Prime, Batman meets their version of the Legion of Super-heroes (obviously a different version than the other two Legions he’s met before, this being the incarnation from Earth-Prime, known as the “Threeboot Legion”), who are able to separate Tharok from Batman.
 Most of the Legion are excited to meet the legendary comic book hero Batman, but some are assholes.
 Batman thinks they are all assholes, steals a flight ring, and flies away, becoming a fugitive from the law.
 As Batman makes his getaway, various time-rifts (which spew out hideous alien monsters and random characters from various times) keep opening up around him as a side-effect of being zapped by the Haruspex.
 Batman then fights Threeboot Karate Kid, but escapes into the subway.
 Threeboot Phantom Girl aims the Haruspex at Batman, but is unsure if she should pull the trigger.
 A young version of Threeboot Dream Girl shows up out of a time-rift and tells her to do it, so she does.
 In an instant, Batman is held prisoner, Earth-Prime is in cataclysmic ruins, and the Lords of Luck are rulers of the universe, thanks to the Book of Destiny, which they have held for a thousand years (after stealing it from Mondrath in the 21st Century of Earth-0).
 Back on Rann in the 21st Century of Earth-0, Supergirl uses her super-vision and x-ray vision to read the entire Book of Destiny to find out where Bruce is.
 Once located in the horrible alternate Earth’s future, Green Lantern energizes Adam Strange’s Zeta-Beam with his ring and teleports Bruce back to Universe-0 Rann where the Challengers of the Unknown appear out of nowhere to help out.
-(For some unknown reason, the Challengers are not written into the Book of Destiny, and thus, Mondrath cannot account for their actions, which makes them the perfect ace up Batman’s sleeve).
+(For some unknown reason, the Challengers are not written into the Book of Destiny, and thus, Mondrath cannot account for their actions, which makes them the perfect ace up Batman’s sleeve.)
 The heroes defeat Mondrath and prevent the Lords of Luck from ever acquiring the Book of Destiny and destroying the Earth.
-Batman gives the Book to the Challengers (and we can assume that Destiny comes to claim it).
+Batman gives the Book to the Challengers, who will guard over it for some time until Destiny comes to claim it.